Nexmo/station/_tutorials/client-sdk-ios-make-receive-calls-objective-c.md

 ## Receive incoming call

-When Jane calls Joe, Joe should be notified, so that Joe may decide to answer or decline the call.
+When Jane calls Joe, Joe should be notified, so that Joe may decide to answer or reject the call.

 This is done by implementing the optional `incomingCall:` method which is declared in the `NXMClientDelegate`.